Climbing in the natural environment

 Some venues might ask for a disclaimer or waiver to be signed for each person taking part in the activity.
 This is something which parents or carers must sign on behalf of their child.
 You can do this along with the consent form.
 Parents or carers should be given sufficient information from the provider along with the waiver so they can make an informed decision to sign it or not.
 Leaders can only sign disclaimers and waivers for their own personal participation.

-• On multi-pitch climbs there are no more than two participants per leader
+• There are no more than 2 participants per leader on multi-pitch climbs.

 • That the equipment is provided by the professional body running the activity.